 Once 360 Total Security is active on your computer, it will perform a number of system scans and display disturbing notifications about various threats detected on the compromised machine.
 As a solution for the reported issue, the program suggests purchasing its full version.
 Experts recommend ignoring the alerts and running a trustworthy anti-malware tool instead.
 The allegedly detected viruses are just a scare tactic to lure the non-suspecting user into buying a product he doesn’t need in the first place.

 How Is 360 Total Security Distributed?

-360 Total Security can be downloaded online.
-The application can also enter your computer in a freeware bundle.
+360 Total Security and its rogue versions can be downloaded online.
+The rogue application can also enter your computer in a freeware bundle.
 Additional software is often improperly disclosed during the installation process, and most users do not even realize that the downloaded software doesn’t come alone.
-To avoid any confusion, users are advised to select the Advanced installation options and un-tick any undesired applications.
+To avoid any confusion, users are advised to select the Advanced installation options and deselect any undesired applications.

 360 Total Security Removal Manual